dmd-program/dmd-100/projects/narrative/develop_story_and_plot.md

 ## Report in

-1. Submit the plot document to box.psu.edu.
+1. Submit the plot document to box.psu.edu:
+2. Once you have uploaded to Box, post the shared download link (The Share button in Box) to the `.doc` to Studio.
+Ensure the link is working and publicly accessible.